thorfriisphd-rgb/ibam-grammar-engine/README.md

 ---
 ## Troubleshooting
-WebLogo fails with OSError: ... requires the program 'pdf2svg' Install the system package: sudo apt install pdf2svg (Debian/Ubuntu) or brew install pdf2svg (macOS).
-The Python weblogo library depends on this external tool for SVG output but does not install it automatically. samples.tsv contains wrong paths / WORKDIR not found errors The shipped samples.tsv contains absolute paths from the development machine.
-Edit the WORKDIR column so each path points to the corresponding taxon directory inside your local copy of the Zenodo data.
-The file lives at the root of the Zenodo deposit, not inside Taxon_MDS_data/.
+**WebLogo fails with `OSError: ... requires the program 'pdf2svg'`** Install the system package: `sudo apt install pdf2svg` (Debian/Ubuntu) or `brew install pdf2svg` (macOS).
+The Python `weblogo` library depends on this external tool for SVG output but does not install it automatically.

+**`samples.tsv` contains wrong paths / `WORKDIR not found` errors** The shipped `samples.tsv` contains absolute paths from the development machine.
+Edit the `WORKDIR` column so each path points to the corresponding taxon directory inside your local copy of the Zenodo data.
+The file lives at the root of the Zenodo deposit, not inside `Taxon_MDS_data/`.

 ---

 ## Reproducibility